 - Split some bills with people if you want to, Netflix is going up in price as always.
 Spotify has a family plan, so does Amazon Prime.
 Disney+ lets you stream 4 at ONE TIME and, as of this writing the cost of their plan is $6.99 plus tax.

-- If you are a student, Adobe (Creative Suite and other program packages), Amazon Prime (includes video and music and their books), Spotify (in cahoots with Hulu and Showtime), all have student account and pricing options.
+- If you are a student, Adobe (Creative Suite and other program packages), Amazon Prime Student (click the banner link below to get their student plan that includes all of Prime membership benefits), Spotify (in cahoots with Hulu and Showtime), all have student account and pricing options.

 - Take a second job or work more hours.
 You might have to sacrifice your social life, but you’ll be sipping wine in the valleys of Italy in no time.